 Step back and consider the whole picture.

-Not everyone will be perfectly happy with everything included or left out (see The Term Limits Question and The Electoral College Question, neither affected).
+Not everyone will be perfectly happy with everything included or left out.
 The point of our system of pluralism is not to achieve consensus (which is often impossible) but to achieve a system that works as well as we can make it within the parameters we ratified in the Constitution, starting with the Preamble.

 Images: George Hodan